Learning in Repeated Interactions on Networks: Introduction

 \section{Introduction}

-We study the aggregation of information through interaction between agents who observe each others' actions on a social network.
-We show that information aggregation fails: the speed of learning stays bounded even in large networks, where efficient aggregation of all the private information would lead to arbitrarily fast learning.
-Methodologically, we introduce new techniques that allow us to relax commonly made assumptions and study a rational setting, on general networks, with forward-looking agents who interact repeatedly.
-Repeated interactions can, for example, describe the exchange of opinions and information among friends on social media.
-Arguably, social learning driven by such interactions can be an important determinant in many choices domains, such as investments, health insurance, schools, or where to live and work.
+We study social learning by long-lived agents who observe each others' actions on a social network.
+We show that information aggregation fails: the speed of learning stays bounded even in large networks, where efficient aggregation of all private information would lead to arbitrarily fast learning.
+Methodologically, we introduce new techniques that allow us to relax commonly made assumptions and study general networks, with forward-looking, Bayesian agents who interact repeatedly.
+Repeated interactions can, for example, describe the exchange of opinions and information among friends on social media or firms that learn from each others actions.
+Arguably, social learning driven by such interactions can be an important determinant in many choice domains, such as investments, health insurance, schools, technology adoption, or where to live and work.

-We consider a general social network setting with repeated interactions between a group of rational agents.
-There is a fixed but unknown state of the world.
-In every period, each agent receives a private signal about the state and observes all past actions from a subset of society, to whom we refer as his neighbors.
-Based on this information, each agent updates his beliefs, chooses one of two possible actions, and receives a flow payoff if his action matches the state.
-The agents do not observe flow payoffs.
-We consider both myopic agents who maximize present payoff, and strategic agents who are forward-looking, and exponentially discount the future.
-Since strategic agents care about their future utilities, they may sacrifice their present flow utilities by changing their actions to affect the future actions of others, in order to induce them to reveal more information.
+More formally, we consider a group of agents who repeatedly interact with their neighbors on a network.
+There is a fixed but unknown state of the world, taking values from a finite set.
+In every period, each agent receives a private signal about the state and observes all past actions of his neighbors.
+Based on this information, each agent updates his beliefs, chooses one of finitely many possible actions, and receives a flow payoff that depends on his action and the state (but not on the actions of others).
+We consider both myopic agents who maximize their instantaneous payoff, as well as strategic agents who are forward-looking, and exponentially discount the future.
+Since strategic agents care about their future utilities, they may sacrifice their present flow utilities and choose actions that induce others to behave in a way which reveals more information in the future.